 Disability is common in India; many conditions that would be curable in the West, such as cataracts, are permanent disabilities here because people can’t afford the treatment.
 Those with disabilities are unlikely to receive the best treatment available, and the choice is usually between staying at home to be looked after by your family and going out on the street to beg for alms.

-For travellers with a disability, this has its advantages and disadvantages: disability doesn’t get the same embarrassed reaction from Indian people that it does from some able-bodied Westerners.
+For travellers with a disability, this has its advantages and disadvantages.
+Disability doesn’t get the same embarrassed reaction from Indian people that it does from some able-bodied Westerners.
 On the other hand, you’ll be lucky to see a state-of-the-art wheelchair or a disabled loo, and the streets are full of all sorts of obstacles that would be hard for a blind or wheelchair-bound tourist to negotiate independently.
-Kerbs are often high, pavements uneven and littered, and ramps non-existent.
+Kerbs are often high, pavements uneven and littered, and ramps nonexistent.
 There are potholes all over the place and open sewers.
 Some of the more expensive hotels have ramps for the movement of luggage and equipment, but if that makes them accessible to wheelchairs, it is by accident rather than design.
 Nonetheless, the 1995 Persons with Disabilities Act specifies access for all to public buildings, and is sometimes enforced.
-A visit to Delhi by the wheelchair-bound astro-physicist Stephen Hawking resulted in the appearance of ramps at several Delhi tourist sights including the Red Fort, Qutub Minar and Jantar Mantar.
-Following a 1997 court case, most major Indian airports have also been made a lot more accessible for chair users.
+A visit to Delhi by Professor Stephen Hawking in 2001 resulted in the appearance of ramps at several Delhi tourist sights including the Red Fort, Qutub Minar and Jantar Mantar, and most major Indian airports and metro systems have also been made a lot more accessible for chair users.

 If you walk with difficulty, you will find India’s many street obstacles and steep stairs hard going.
 Another factor that can be a problem is the constant barrage of people proffering things (hard to wave aside if you are, for instance, on crutches), and all that queueing, not to mention heat, will take it out of you if you have a condition that makes you tire quickly.
 A light, folding camp-stool is one thing that could be invaluable if you have limited walking or standing power.